Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Connect with other families managing eczema

-Consider counseling if eczema significantly impacts mental health
+Consider counseling if significant mental health impact

 Wet wrap therapy: